darafferty/rapthor/docs/source/parset.rst

         This option is ignored if a file is specified with the :term:`input_skymodel` option.
 When this option is activated, an image of the full field is made from the input data (without doing any calibration).
-The initial sky model is generated from the clean components as part of the imaging.
+The initial sky model is generated from the clean components as part of this imaging and will be located in the ``dir_working/skymodels/initial_image`` directory.

     generate_initial_skymodel_radius
         The radius out to which the sky model will be generated (default = None, which